 Little is known about the social history of this instruction, however.
 Few sources are available since it was not until the time of secularization that supervision of the educational system gradually passed to the state and bureaucratic requirements arose.
 The most common type of school until the age of Enlightenment was the cheder.
 In establishing it, a congregation fulfilled its duty to provide fundamental religious education to its children and ensure their literacy.
 The majority of the 39 institutions designated “schools” existing in Hamburg in 1732 most likely were cheders.
 A cheder often merely consisted of a room in the living quarters of the melamed, the children’s teacher, who often also served as cantor or shohet.
 Many melamdim were itinerant teachers.
 Children from the age of 4-5 to 12-13 were taught at these schools.
 The curriculum consisted of learning to read Hebrew using the Torah or the Talmud for older students.
 Learning meant memorizing, repeating after the teacher, and an endless chorus of repeating lessons.
 There also was instruction in methods of calculation relevant to trade.
 In Ashkenazi communities, the language of instruction was Yiddish, and writing was taught using Hebrew letters, not Latin ones.
 Acquiring secular knowledge was considered a waste of time at best, and reading anything but the sacred texts was frowned upon.
 In Sephardic communities, lessons were structured differently; the language of instruction was Spanish or, as in Hamburg, Portuguese.
 The attitude towards acquiring secular knowledge and the local language was a different one as well.
 The Sephardim’s open-mindedness towards languages and secular knowledge was considered exemplary by many maskilim.
 One has to bear in mind, however, that current academic knowledge has been informed by accounts of teaching practices in (Ashkenazi) cheders documented in the 18th century.
 At this point in time, the types of schools common in many communities were already in a deep crisis caused by secularization and social change.
 The accounts were often written by critics influenced by the Enlightenment.

 Religious education of poor children traditionally was the task of the Talmud Torah schools.
 They were supervised by the congregation’s leadership and financed by charitable gifts from wealthy members of the community.
 The teachers were Talmud scholars or advanced Talmud students.
 The main subject of instruction were excerpts from the Talmud, the central work of rabbinic literature comprised of the tractates of the Mishnah and the commentaries of the Gemara.
-Like the cheder, this institution, too, became the target of criticism during the transition to the Modern Age: Jewish proponents of Enlightenment, maskilim, criticized the teachers’ knowledge as one-sided in its limitation to the Talmud; moreover, they thought the text was discussed without any consideration of the children’s age and capacity of comprehension while study of the Torah and the Hebrew language were omitted altogether.
+Like the cheder, the Modern Age: Jewish proponents of Enlightenment, maskilim, criticized the teachers’ knowledge as one-sided in its limitation to the Talmud; moreover, they thought the text was discussed without any consideration of the children’s age and capacity of comprehension while study of the Torah and the Hebrew language were omitted altogether.

 Meanwhile, wealthy families had their children educated in subjects including languages and science by private tutors throughout the entire Modern Age.
 Around 1800, their sons were already able to attend a Gymnasium in some cities, including Hamburg.
 Sources also show that parents living in small towns without a Jewish school sent their children to the town’s Christian public school.